A Night at the Opera (Blind Guardian album)

 A Night at the Opera is the seventh studio album by the German power metal band Blind Guardian, released in 2002.
 It is named after the 1975 Queen album of the same name, which is itself named after the Marx brothers film of the same name.

 This album continues a stylistic change from power metal into a more progressive sound, with multiple overlaid vocals, choirs, orchestral keys and guitar leads and less emphasis on powerful guitar riffs and heavy rhythms.
 As a result, drummer Thomen Stauch would leave the group, citing dissatisfaction with the direction the group was going in.

 Album content

-There are seven different studio versions and two official live versions of "Harvest of Sorrow" – two in English, two in Spanish ("Mies Del Dolor", "La Cosecha Del Dolor"), one in Italian ("Frutto Del Buio"), one in French ("Moisson de Peine"), and one in a mix of all of the versions except the English acoustic and Italian (also called "Harvest of the World").
+There are six different studio versions and two official live versions of "Harvest of Sorrow" – two in English, two in Spanish ("Mies Del Dolor", "La Cosecha Del Dolor"), one in Italian ("Frutto Del Buio"), and one in French ("Moisson de Peine").

 The song "Battlefield" is featured as the music in the heavy metal edition of the Adult Swim game Robot Unicorn Attack.